 Registration occurs midway through each semester for the following semester.
 Registration for incoming freshmen is completed preceding the students' entry in the fall.
 Students complete the registration process by following procedures on the designated day, and by paying tuition and other charges.
-A student who has a balance on his/her student account or who owes ten (10) or more chapel requirements will not be permitted to register for the next semester until such time his/her account balance is zero or the chapel requirement is met.
+A student who has a balance on his/her student account or who owes six (6) or more chapel requirements (freshman year) or four (4) or more will not be permitted to register for the next semester until such time his/her account balance is zero or the chapel requirement is met.
 Students may enroll, change class schedules, or switch between audit and credit status, up until the end of the drop/add period each semester.